zotero/zoterobib/src/html/faq.md

 ### How can I export my bibliography to a reference manager?

 Select <i>Download RIS</i> or <i>Download BibTeX</i> to download a data file that can be imported into any reference manager.
 If you're using Zotero and the Zotero Connector (which we recommend!), just click the <i>Save to Zotero</i> button in your browser's toolbar.

+### How can I integrate ZoteroBib with my site?

+You can include a ZoteroBib button on your site that lets your users directly add items to their ZoteroBib bibliographies.
+Simply link to `/import?q=[url]`, where `url` is a link to a file in BibTeX, RIS, or [another supported format](https://www.zotero.org/support/kb/importing_standardized_formats).

 ## Troubleshooting